AbdulrhmanGoni/LLMs-TDM-server/README.md

 # LLMs Training Datasets Manager

-A Web Application for creating and managing training datasets with different formats for training Large Language Models (LLMs).
+LLMs Training Datasets Manager is a web application for creating and managing training datasets with different formats for training Large Language Models (LLMs) or for using them in Retrieval Augmented Generation (RAG) systems.

+# Features :sparkles:

+- :card_index_dividers: Creating datasets and adding instructions into it.
+- :gear: Managing the instructions of the datasets (updating or deleting the instructions).
+- :bookmark_tabs: Browse the instructions of datasets esaly in pagination model.
+- :inbox_tray: Export datasets into your machine (Actually download datasets).

 # Tech Stack